Average Weather on October 25 in Nyúl Hungary

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

-On average, there is a 22% chance that more than 0.04 inches of total precipitation will fall in Nyúl throughout the day on August 18, all of which can be expected to be rain.
+On average, there is a 18% chance that more than 0.04 inches of total precipitation will fall in Nyúl throughout the day on October 25, of which 98% is expected to be rain alone, 0% to be snow alone, and 2% to be a mixture of snow and rain.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.